ruby-amqp/rubymarchhare.info/articles/queues.md

 Messages are rejected with the `basic.reject` AMQP method.
 However, there is one notable limitation that `basic.reject` has: there is no way to reject multiple messages, as you can do with acknowledgements.
 However, if you are using [RabbitMQ](http://rabbitmq.com), then there is a solution.
 RabbitMQ provides an AMQP 0.9.1 extension known as [negative acknowledgements](http://www.rabbitmq.com/extensions.html#negative-acknowledgements) (nacks) and
-Bunny supports this extension.
+Hot Bunnies supports this extension.
 For more information, please refer to the [RabbitMQ Extensions guide](/articles/rabbitmq_extensions.html).

 ### QoS — Prefetching messages